-The Bradley Lowery Foundation was established in August 2017 after Bradley Lowery lost his fight to Neuroblastoma, a rare and aggressive form of childhood cancer.
+The Bradley Lowery Foundation was established in August 2017 after six year old Bradley Lowery, lost his fight to Stage 4 High Risk Neuroblastoma, a rare and aggressive form of childhood cancer.

 The Bradley Lowery Foundation aims to support families who are fundraising for treatment or equipment, which is not readily available or covered by the NHS.
 This includes all illnesses and conditions.

-The foundation also: supports research into neuroblastoma and childhood cancers; is developing plans to support a £600,000 holiday home in Scarborough; runs a support line for the families of children with cancer in the North East.
+The foundation also: supports research into neuroblastoma and childhood cancers, is developing plans to support a £600,000 holiday home in Scarborough and runs a support line for the families of children with cancer in the North East.

 Gemma (Bradley’s Mum) said – ”Having the foundation, has given me a purpose.
 I know that Brad would be so proud to see how many children his name is able to help.
 He has left a lasting legacy and I know that although he was only with us for a short time, with his strength and determination, he has changed the lives of many.
 I am so proud of my little boy, he inspires me every day to keep fighting for families we support.”